orthanc-mirrors/orthanc-book/Sphinx/source/plugins/osimis-webviewer.rst

   However, the viewer can be used as a communication tool that allows Researchers, Teachers, Technicians, General Practitioner or Patients to visualize medical images for information only.

-  Check your local regulations to ensure you’re using it in a legal manner.
+  Check your local regulations to ensure you're using it in a legal manner.

 - **What video formats are supported by the Osimis Web Viewer ?**